bjb28/planka-utility/README.md

 ## Scripts ##

 `planka-import` provides the following options:
-* `--load` - When provided a project name and json file, a new project is created and populated form the json.
+* `--load` - When provided a project name and JSON file, a new project is created and populated form the JSON.
-* `--new` - **LIMITED FUNCTIONALITY** When provided a project name and json file, a project will be populated from the json file.
+* `--new` - **LIMITED FUNCTIONALITY** When provided a project name and JSON file, a project will be populated from the JSON file.
-* `--template` - **KNOW BUG** When provided a project name, a json file is produced to be used as a template for the other options.
+* `--template` - **KNOW BUG** When provided a project name, a JSON file is produced to be used as a template for the other options.

 ## Usage ##